-The Persimmon Community Champions have funding of up to £1,000 available to groups or organisations that work with people aged over 70.
+The Persimmon Community Champions have funding of up to £1,000 available to groups or organisations.

 Yapp Charitable Trust

 The Yapp Charitable Trust, although they aren't providing any emergency Covid funding, offer grants to registered charities with a total annual expenditure of less than £40,000, to help pay running costs.
 They will not fund work that does not focus specifically on one of their priority groups.
-Grants are normally for a maximum of £3,000 per year and we will fund for up to three years.
+Grants are normally for a maximum of £3,000 per year and they will fund for up to three years.

 National Lottery Community Fund